Beautiful, personalized invitations are the lifeblood of every great event.

 Designing scalable email templates can also have a multiplier effect.

 By nailing the design of an email and using the perfect recipe of dynamic personalization tags, your email can be used again and again — not just by you, but anyone on your team you share with!

 The recipe for scalable email templates is comprised of two ingredients: personalization tags and a simple 550px layout.
 The two items come together to form an email that requires little effort to build and even less effort to re-use.

 Personalization tags are simple, dynamic lines of text that populate automatically based on your event info and the recipient of your email.
 In the video, we focus mainly on designing your template, but don't forget about the personalization tags found under recipient information.
 These are great to use within the template design and within the subject field.
-The animation below shows you where to find these and all other personalization tags.

 The width of the any Splash email is 550px.
 To ensure that your email remains locked up at 550 regardless of how long you text elements become, set each text element to a width of 500 px with 25px of padding on either side.
 This prevents text elements from growing beyond your email boundary and it also locks in a bit of breathing room to the right and left.